hb84ffm/portfolio-tracker/README.md

 A Python package to track liquid stocks from yfinance across several KPIs & KRIs.

 ### FEATURES
-- Side by side comparison of two (liquid) assets (stocks - US, JP, FR, DE, SU ; crypto ; BTC, ETH, SOL ; ETFs US)
+- Side by side comparison of two (liquid) assets with selectiona cross:
+  - stocks:
+    - US, JP, FR, DE, SU
+  - crypto:
+    - BTC, ETH, SOL
+  - ETFs:
-- UI:
+    - US
+- UI with follwoing features:
   - one tab "asset comparison" to benchmark two assets against each other, soon to follow other tabs with more functionality
   - variable start_date, end_date selection
   - price type selection by OPEN, CLOSE, HIGH, LOW
   - Risk free rate as input field for both selected assets (if given) to calcualte Sharpe Ratio
   - Analyse button to open a pop up for user entry
   - Exit button to quit the app
-- Analytics:
+- Analytics with follwoing features:
   - KPIs:
     - Return of both assets
     - Dividend yield of both assets (if given)